HL7/davinci-pct/input/pagecontent/use_cases.md

 ### Patient Perspective: Get Completed AEOB from Payer

 The patient has scheduled the service(s) with the provider(s).
 The payer may return the completed AEOB to the patient in many ways such as via mail, the payer patient portal, mobile app, or other technology to connect to the AEOB API.
 The only method in scope for this guide is the FHIR-based API approach inspired by the Patient Access API defined in the [CARIN Consumer Directed Payer Data Exchange](https://build.fhir.org/ig/HL7/carin-bb/Use_Case.html#use-case---consumer-access-to-their-claims-data) guide (CARIN IG for Blue Button).
-If the payer does implement both this API and the Patient Access API defined in the CARIN IG, it is up to the payer to decide if those APIs use the same or different endpoints.
+If the payer does implement both this API and the Patient Access API defined in the CARIN IG, it is up to the payer to determine if those APIs use the same or different endpoints.

 ![Patient Perspective](PCTWorkflowPatient.png){:style="float: none;"}

 **Figure 3: Patient Perspective**

 1. A third party app used by the patient authorizes/authenticates and receives an access token.
 The app requests the AEOB by using the access token using a GET request for ExplanationOfBenefit resources in the patient's compartment.
 For example, GET [base]/ExplanationOfBenefit?patient=[patient-id].
 Payer systems SHALL implement appropriate access controls to ensure that AEOBs are only accessible by the authenticated patient.
-  * If successful, the system will return 200 OK and the body will contain a [Bundle resource of type searchset](https://www.hl7.org/fhir/codesystem-bundle-type.html#bundle-type-searchset), containing zero or more ExplanationOfBenefit resources.
-Once the desired AEOB is found, the third party app may use the same API to query for other resources referenced by the AEOB, such as Patient, Practitioner, Organization, and Coverage resources if those referenced resources are not contained in the AEOB itself.
-New AEOBs (either for new services or new updates to an existing AEOB) would have a different identifier, and a created date later than previous AEOBs.
+  * If successful, the system will return 200 OK, and the body will contain a [Bundle resource of type searchset](https://www.hl7.org/fhir/codesystem-bundle-type.html#bundle-type-searchset), containing zero or more ExplanationOfBenefit resources.
+Once the desired AEOB is found, the third-party app may use the same API to query for other resources referenced by the AEOB, such as Patient, Practitioner, Organization, and Coverage resources if those referenced resources are not contained in the AEOB itself.
+New AEOBs (either for new services or new updates to an existing AEOB) would have a different identifier and a created date later than previous AEOBs.

 Note: If GFE processing fails, the payer may use existing business processes to notify the patient, but this is out of scope for this guide.